junxit/us-congress-bills-110/metadata.md

 - 2007-09-10 — Introduced in Senate
 - 2007-09-10 — Read twice and referred to the Committee on the Judiciary.
 - 2007-09-10 — Sponsor introductory remarks on measure.
 (CR S11329-11330)
+- 2007-09-27 — Committee on the Judiciary.
+Committee consideration and Mark Up Session held.
+- 2007-10-04 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2007-10-22 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2007-10-22 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2007-10-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 434.